Paul Polman

 Ideal for

-- Boards and executive teams deciding whether to hardwire sustainability into growth strategy, as a commercial question rather than a reputation function.
+- Boards and executive teams weighing whether to hardwire long-term and sustainability commitments into strategy as a commercial decision, not a reputational one.

 Audience outcomes